US border officials under fire over mistreatment of Haitian migrants | DW | 21.09.2021

 "The United States is committed to leading efforts to provide protection and promote durable solutions to humanitarian crises, to include providing resettlement for the most vulnerable," the State Department said in a report released Monday.

-The administration said the focus would be on some key groups, which included Central Americans, Afghans with affiliations to the US, LGBQT refugees and Uighur Muslims from China.
+The administration said the focus would be on some key groups, which included Central Americans, Afghans with affiliations to the US, LGBTQ refugees and Uyghur Muslims from China.

 The previous administration under former President Donald Trump had reduced the cap to 15,000 refugees, the lowest number since the 1980 Refugee Act.
 While the Biden administration under pressure raised the number to 62,500, the US is set to fall short of that target by the end of the fiscal year on September 30.